bx9900/mcp/src/aws-serverless-mcp-server/README.md

 ### `--allow-sensitive-data-access`
-Enables access to sensitive data such as logs and environment variables.
+Enables access to sensitive data such as logs.
 By default, the server restricts access to sensitive data.

 Operations returning sensitive data:
 * sam_logs_tool: Returns Lambda function logs and API Gateway logs